atulkr20/LedgerPay/Readme.md

 LedgerPay is a high-performance FinTech backend designed to handle digital wallet transactions securely.
 Instead of storing fragile "balance" columns that are prone to race conditions, it calculates balances dynamically using a true **Double-Entry Accounting Ledger**.
 This mirrors the architecture used by financial platforms that rely on strong financial invariants and auditability.

-## Resume Highlights

-- Built a TypeScript + Node.js wallet system with **double-entry transfers** and **ACID** guarantees.
-- Prevented double-spend with **row-level locking** and deterministic lock ordering.
-- Implemented **idempotent write APIs** using Redis to eliminate duplicate charges on retries.
-- Designed immutable transaction flows with **refund-by-reversal** for full audit trails.

 ## Tech Stack

 - Runtime: Node.js (TypeScript)